Ilioinguinal Approach to the Acetabulum

 - Internal fracture fixation using the Stoppa approach in pelvic ring and acetabular fractures: technical aspects and operative results.

-- Techniques for reduction of the quadrilateral surface and dome impaction when using the anterior intrapelvic (modified stoppa) approach.
+- Techniques for reduction of the quadrilateral surface and dome impaction when using (modified Stoppa) approach.

 - extended approach: